How Should Running Shoes Fit: Comfy Is the Name of the Game

 The instep is the shoe’s upper region.
 It should provide the arch with proper support and security, without causing too much pressure that can lead to injuries.
 The perfect shoe should have some extra lacing spots that will allow the wearer to adjust and lace the shoe for their particular foot.

 In terms of length, as stated above, the foot should have just a little bit of wiggle room to adjust to the swelling.
-It should have at least a quarter of an inch of space between the toe and the fabric, so make sure to check for that before buying.
+It should have at least a quarter to half inch of space between the toe and the front of the shoe.
+So make sure to check for that before buying.

 The same principle is true for the width of the shoe.
-The foot should be able to move freely from side-to-side, so don’t pick anything that’s limiting.
+The foot should be comfortable but not move too much side to side.

 - Brand and Model